Professional Development Unit

 • implementing production activities

-• video recorded observation
+• Video recorded observation

-In-Service Training Program
+2. In-Service Training Activities

-We also encourage our instructors to engage in doing action research as a tool of professional development.
+• Action Research: We also encourage our instructors to engage in action research as a tool of professional development.
 Action research is defined as “an activity where teachers conduct systematic inquiry into some aspect of their work in order to extend their professional understanding and to enhance student learning” (Dikilitaş, 2015, p.27).
 To this end, instructors who would like to engage in this PD activity follow the sequence below:

 • Identifying some instructional puzzles to work on,